James Walker Fowler House: Marvel Shipyards

 At age 21, Marvel began his own business by taking ownership of his father's yard.
 He recruited George F. Riley, another shipwright, to assist him, but the partnership broke off as Marvel went to enlist in the Union Army in April 1861.
 For a brief time, Marvel served as Captain of Company A in the 56th New York Volunteers.
 He returned due to illness in 1862, but focused on minor shipbuilding efforts at Port Richmond, Staten Island, and in Denton, Maryland.
 During this time, he married Hattie Burns, of Monroe, and the couple had a son, Harry, in 1865 on Staten Island.

 In the 1870s, Ward, Stanton & Co., formerly Newburgh manufacturers of iron, entered shipbuilding, which continued to expand on the waterfront even as brick making began to rise.
 John Delany, an immigrant from Kilkenny, Ireland, formed a partnership with Samuel Stanton, superintendent of Washington Iron Works, and Luther C. Ward, a manager, in 1872.
 Their first location was a dock and large brick building on the east side of South Water Street.
 In 1877, the persuaded Marvel to join their firm and manage their new yards, to which he obliged.
 With subsequent enlargement, the company hired 300 men to construct wooden and iron steam vessels, ferry-boats, engines, boilers and towing propellers.
 The works crumbled after a ruinous fire in 1882.
 Two years later, Marvel joined Delany in formation of the Thomas S. Marvel Shipyards.

-The new shipyards set out to built first-class vessels, and equipped to do so with a workspace of 300 feet long, 400 feet deep.
+The new shipyards set out to build first-class vessels, and equipped to do so with a workspace of 300 feet long, 400 feet deep.
 In 1888, about 200 men worked at the yards, which repaired just as many ships as it built new ones.
 As Harry Marvel came of age, he began to work in the shipyards, and by 1908 served as a superintendent, arguably company's climax.
 Delaney left in 1904, at which point the name changed to Thomas S. Marvel Shipbuilding Company, and later the Harry A. Marvel & Co.
 Shipbuilding Company.